Category

 Smith’s daughter, Ste’Aira Ballard, described the emotional toll of the loss, saying she struggled to comprehend how her mother “came back to me in a body bag,” and criticized what she saw as misleading marketing that minimized the risks of the procedure.
 The lawsuit, now under review by the California Medical Board, claims the clinic failed to properly explain or manage potential risks, emphasizing the need for greater transparency regarding surgeon qualifications and patient safety standards.

-In 2025, employment law in California made headlines as workers increasingly pushed back against unsafe workplaces, discrimination, and retaliation from employers who failed to uphold their legal responsibilities.
+In 2025, employment law in California made headlines as workers increasingly pushed back against unsafe workplace, discrimination, and retaliation from employers who failed to uphold their legal responsibilities.
 High-profile cases reported by major news outlets demonstrated how the justice system can intervene when employee rights are violated, highlighting lessons that both workers and employers should take seriously.

 One of the most striking cases involved a former Walgreens employee in Santa Monica, who filed a lawsuit claiming the company failed to address repeated incidents of violence, harassment, and racial abuse at her store.
 According to the complaint filed in Santa Monica Superior Court, the employee reported these incidents to management multiple times, but the company allegedly failed to take meaningful action to ensure her safety.
 The unsafe conditions ultimately forced her to resign, sparking legal scrutiny.

-Workplace safety advocates note that this case underscores the legal duty of employers to protect their employees from harassment and violence, no matter the industry or environment.
+Unsafe workplace advocates note that this case underscores the legal duty of employers to protect their employees from harassment and violence, no matter the industry or environment.
 It also serves as a reminder that failure to address serious workplace issues not only puts workers at risk but can lead to costly legal consequences and reputational damage for companies.

 $18.5 Million for a Life Changed Forever: A Davis Sidewalk Fall Case